plomino/Plomino/doc/src/PlominoDoc/build.rst

 .. image:: images/build-6.png

-Go back to the Books database, the database welcome page now contains a link to add a new document using the ``Book description`` form:
+Go back to the *Books* database.
+The database welcome page now contains a link to add a new document using the ``Book description`` form:

 .. image:: images/build-7.png

-Click on this link, and you get the form displayed as designed in the TinyMCE editor and including the fields as they have been defined:
+Click on this link, and you get the form displayed as designed in the TinyMCE editor, including the fields as they have been defined:

 .. image:: images/build-8.png

-You can enter values and save, it will create a new document:
+You can enter values and save, and a new document will be created:

 .. image:: images/build-9.png